NullArray/Archivist/Beta/README.md

 certutil -decode keylogger.crt keylogger.exe
 ```

-Through remote code injection, or your preferred vector.
-That would be a pretty effective way of delivering
+Through remote code execution, or vector of your preference this would be a pretty effective way of delivering the malware.
-the malware.